mate-academy/py-taxi-service-forms/README.md

         - Cars
         - Drivers
     - In `base.html` include `sidebar.html`, so all these links will be accessible on all pages.
+9. Check that you put empty lines at the end of each HTML file.
-9. Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.
+10. Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.
-10. Run `python manage.py test` to check your code results.
+11. Run `python manage.py test` to check your code results.

-NOTE: Attach screenshots of all created or modified pages to pull request.
+### Note: Attach screenshots of all created or modified pages to pull request.
 It's important to attach images not links to them.
 See example:

 ![image](https://mate-academy-images.s3.eu-central-1.amazonaws.com/python_pr_with_images.png)